 Over time, many people develop excess skin, muscle, and fatty tissue in the upper eyelids.
 This results in blockage of a portion of the visual field, causing people to raise their eyebrows in an effort to lift the heavy tissues off the eyelids and improve their vision.
 This can lead to feelings of “heavy” or “tired” eyes, and headaches in the forehead.
 Upper lid blepharoplasty is a surgical procedure that removes excess upper eyelid tissues, providing the patient relief from the “heavy” or “tired” feeling, and improves the visual field.
-Most patients also enjoy the more youthful appearance created by the surgery.
+Most patients also enjoy the more youthful appearance created by the upper eyelid surgery.
 In many cases, blepharoplasty is covered by your insurance company because the reduced visual field caused by excess eyelid tissue restricts patients’ vision.

 Laxity of the lower eyelids can lead to many problems, including redness, irritation, tearing, and eyelid malposition.
 Ectropion refers to an outward rotation of the eyelid, often leading to chronic redness, discharge, tearing, and irritation of the eyelids and eyes.
 Several options exist to re-establish normal eyelid anatomy, and thereby correct the irritating symptoms associated with eyelid malposition.

 Eyelid laxity can also result in an inward rotation of the eyelid, placing the eyelashes in contact with the eye, causing the lashes to rub the surface of the eye, which leads to irritation, and potential damage to the eye.
-Several relatively simple surgical procedures are available to repair the eyelid position, and prevent damage to the surface of the eye.
+Several relatively simple surgical procedures are available to repair the lower eyelid position, and prevent damage to the surface of the eye.

 Lower Eyelid Blepharoplasty: